rhobis/FPdust/README.md

 Description
 -----------------
-fpdust implements the FPDUST (Fattorini and Ridolfi, 1997) and PPS FPDUST (Barabesi et al. ,1997) Spatial Sampling Designs for Finite Populations.
+FPdust implements the FPDUST (Fattorini and Ridolfi, 1997) and PPS FPDUST (Barabesi et al., 1997) spatial sampling designs for Finite Populations.
 These designs draw a sample of spatial units by reducing, after each draw, the selection probability of units that are adjacent to any unit that have already been sampled.
-The PPS FPDUST sampling is a probability-proportional-to-size sampling obtained by including a size variable in FPDUST sampling.
+The PPS FPDUST sampling is a probability-proportional-to-size sampling obtained by including a size variable in the FPDUST sampling.